bollowatsch/come-fly-with-me/README.md

 # client

 ## Project setup
-You need to install dependices separately for the server and client side.
+You need to install dependencies separately for the server and client side.
 To install, execute the following code snippets:
 ### Installation
 #### Windows (Powershell)
 ```